dpuelz/MachineLearning_MSBA-WP/README.md

 ## Weeks  8-9: Trees: ([slides](slides/Sec4_Trees.pdf))

 Overview: This section focuses on a powerful technique for supervised learning relying on the technology of "trees".
 While simple to visualize, regression trees are powerful tools for capturing interactions and nonlinearities in data.
-Further, when ensembled together, trees are one of the most competitive predictive modeling methods available.
+Further, when ensembled together, combinations of trees are one of the most competitive predictive modeling methods available.

 ### Week 8: Introduction to trees

 - Introduction [slides](slides/week8_UT.pdf)
 - Textbook readings: *ISL* Ch.
 8
-- Code:
 - [Discussion questions](discussions/week8.md)
 - [Assignment](assignments/week8.md)